What RoadPeace is doing to help

 - We campaign for reform of our driving offences.
 We call for manslaughter to be the default charge for culpable road deaths, revising the charging standards of Careless Driving and Dangerous Driving, as well as key gaps such as (Knowingly) Leaving the Scene of a Fatal/Serious Injury collision.
 We want criminal charges to recognise when serious injury has been caused.

 - We publicise the overlap in the charging standards of Careless Driving and Dangerous Driving in a graphic.
-And we have tried to raise awareness of the inconsistency in prosecution with publishing data showing how the ratio of Dangerous Driving prosecutions to Careless Driving prosecutions varied widely across the country.
+And we have tried to raise awareness of the inconsistency in prosecution by publishing data showing how the ratio of Dangerous Driving prosecutions to Careless Driving prosecutions varied widely across the country.
 In 2012, we held a Traffic Justice panel discussion entitled You say Careless, I say Dangerous, with speakers from the CPS, Magistrates Association, academics and CTC, as well as RoadPeace.

 - We have called for the CPS and the MoJ to review the borderline cases where Causing Death by Dangerous Driving is downgraded to Causing Death by Careless Driving and where convictions of Causing Death by Careless Driving result in a custodial sentence.